 Hobby servos are small mechanisms that can be controlled by sending a PWM (pulse-width modulation) signal to determine the position of the servo.

-Using PWM the micro:bit is capable of emiting rudementary sound, which can be heard by connecting headphones or speakers, such as piezos to the pins.
+The latest micro:bit V2 has a built-in speaker, but all micro:bits are capable of emiting sound on the pins too, which can be heard by connecting headphones or speakers, such as piezos.

 Students may have headphones they can already use and piezoelectric pickups are small, cheap ceramic discs taht can be used play back sound.